bruno147/fsmdriver/README.md

 A makefile is used to minimize the commands needed to compile and run the program.
 Make sure to install the following programs and libraries:

-* Torcs Simulator(at least 1.3.6).
+* Torcs Simulator(at least 1.3.4 or higher).
 More information at: http://torcs.sourceforge.net/;

 * Build-Essential: it contein dpkg, g++(at least 4.6 to provide support to c++11 standart), libc-dev and make;